-Professional License – A variety of professions in the state are regulated and need to be registered before offering certain services.
-A few common professions that require licensing in Alabama include; beauty shops, photographers, restaurants, diaper services, fruit stands, contractors and many more.
+A variety of occupations or professions in the state are regulated and need licensing before offering certain services.
+A few common occupations that require licensing in Alabama include; beauty shops, photographers, restaurants, diaper services, fruit stands, contractors, and many more.

 Learn more about the types of occupational licensing requirements in Alabama from the Alabama Department of Labor.

 Many businesses will register with the Internal Revenue Service (IRS) for an Employer Identification Number (sometimes referred to as a Federal Employer Identification Number or tax ID number).
 The EIN is the business equivalent of a Social Security Number for an individual.